 - “-u” means use the following (your) key id for signing

 - Decrypt: cat cipher.txt | gpg -d > clear.txt

 gpg can be used to symmetrically encrypt data, too:

-Please note that the key used for encryption/decryption is temporarily cached by your device.
-When you are running gpg 2.2.7 or newer, you can turn off caching by adding
+Please note that your device temporarily caches the key used for encryption/decryption.
+When you are running gpg 2.2.7 or newer, you can turn off caching by adding --no-symkey-cache.

 Well-known tools use imagemagick, so it is likely that imagemagick is already installed on your machine.
 You can use it to remove metadata from photos: